-Risk Impact L I Prevent ML Remedial MI DC Dispersed records holding results in inability to meet FOISA responsibilities.
+Owner Risk Impact L I Prevent ML Remedial MI DC Dispersed records holding results in inability to meet FOISA responsibilities.
 Commitment to meet or exceed FOISA responsibilities not upheld.
-5 3 Monitor - to date FOISA requests able to be met 4 Monitor 3 КС Equalities impact assessments are not undertaken prior to implementation as a consequence of speed of policy development during phases of BCP Commitments to equalities duties not discharged.
-5 3 Monitor Work ongoing in developing a new Equalities Forum 3 Monitor 3 DC Loss of high numbers of staff at one time through illness due to COVID19 Loss of key services; significant service delivery objectives missed; breakdown in staff communication systems 5 2 5 Revised to Monitor Remote working in line with government guidelines; ensure back up arrangements are identified; prioritisation of activities to ensure completion with maximum likelihood of staff complement in place.
-3 Revised to Monitor Ongoing review and reprioritisation of tasks / objectives as monitoring of staff situation directs 4
+5 3 Monitor 5 Monitor 3 KC Equalities impact assessments are not undertaken prior to implementation as a consequence of speed of policy development during phases of BCP Commitments to equalities duties not discharged.
+5 3 Monitor 5 Monitor 3 DC / KC Loss of high numbers of staff at one time through illness due to COVID19 Loss of key services; significant service delivery objectives missed; breakdown in staff communication systems 5 2 5 Revised to Monitor 3 Revised to Monitor Ongoing review and reprioritisation of tasks / objectives as monitoring of staff situation directs 4 DC Board does not adapt strategic plans to meet new and emerging priorities, or understand the key variations required to existing priorities (added by ARC Sept 2020) Resources are not adequately directed to required strategic aims; strategic aims themselves not adequately revised / updated 2 4 Monitor I Monitor 2